-The readiness assessment provides a high-level checklist of essential technologies, policies and practices and the use of space, aligned with the methodology found in Management by Design.
-The list offers some qualifications and definitions, but it does not detail next level assessments for the suitability, implementation or practices for individual choices.
+The knowledge management assessment provides a high-level checklist of essential technologies, policies and practices and the use of space, aligned with the methodology found in Management by Design.
+The list offers some qualifications and definitions, but it does not detail next level assessments for the suitability, implementation, or practices for individual choices.
 The assessment asserts that if a technology, policy or practice, or use of space be in place a higher likelihood of organizational readiness exists.

 We have organized the items in logical groupings that will make the category clear.
 Organizations using the checklist may choose alternative ways of organizing the list.